Legal Advice for Compensation Insurance Claims & TPD Payouts

 • Work-related accidents where the injuries have a permanent impairment assessment rating of over 20%.

-• Motor vehicle accidents where you are not the at-fault driver.
+• Motor vehicle accident where you are not the at-fault driver.
 Common law claims for car accidents arise from negligent driving, ignoring road rules, faulty vehicles and unsafe roads.

 • Slip, trip and fall accidents in a wide range of personal accident circumstances

-• Product accidents when an unsafe or defective product has harmed you.
+• Product accidents are when an unsafe or defective product has harmed you.

-• Transport accidents you could have a transport accident injury using a bus, train, cruise ship, ferry, aeroplane or others.
+• Transport accidents: you could be injured in a transport accident while using a bus, train, cruise ship, ferry, aeroplane, or other means.

 • Pedestrian accidents occur when someone or something causes you an injury while walking or jogging.